 If cosmetic surgery is something you’ve been considering for a while it can feel a little overwhelming to actually be going through with it all, you just need to focus on that feeling in your heart and mind when you booked in for your procedure and hold on to that positive energy if you ever feel those nervous thoughts start to appear.

-If you are still feeling nervous on the day of your surgery, talk to your nurse and anesthetist on the day and they will help to reassure you and keep you calm!
+If you are still feeling nervous on the day of your surgery, talk to your nurse and anaesthetist at the hospital they will help to reassure you, keep you calm and answer any questions.